 Final tips for your stay in Siargao: book your accommodations early (2-3 months in advance if possible), be prepared to pay for everything in cash, and don’t over-plan your itinerary – let the waves take you, as they say.

-Lastly, if you found this post helpful, please tell your friends about it and share on social media.
+Lastly, if you found this post helpful, please tell your friends about it.
 Don’t forget to check out our other guides for traveling in the Philippines.
 Thanks for reading and enjoy Siargao!